slavfox/Cozette/README.md

 Cozette is distributed in two main variants: bitmap and vector.

 Bitmap fonts are, effectively, just that - bitmaps.
-They scale terribly, but look nice and sharp (and pixel-perfect) if you use them at their intended point size.
+They scale terribly, but look nice and sharp (and pixel-perfect) at one specific point size.
 Vector fonts scale well, but in this case, might look ugly at smaller point sizes because of antialiasing issues and the like.